Burgess12/Blackbird-STT/README.md

 ## Features
 - [x] Speech to text
+- [x] Saving the text to a file
 <br> That's it

 ## Requirements
 - Windows
 - Some common sense
+- An education that taught you how to read
 - An API key from [OpenAI](https://beta.openai.com/)

 ## How to use
 1. Download the latest release
-2. Run the exe (it will error thats ok)
+2. Run the exe (it will error that's ok its meant to)
 3. Close the exe
 4. Press windows key + R and type `appdata`
 5. Navigate to `Local\BlackBird\Config`